hiroshimamiya/EPIB685/README.md

 Use of these tools to complete assignments and presentations is permitted as part of learning aids, as long as the three conditions are met:

    1. Acknowledge the use of these tools.
 Specifically, you must cite ChatGPT in your reference section at the end of your assignment and presentations.
-Instruction for citation, which you may need to familiarize yourself for future course work, publication, and report writing is provided at https://style.mla.org/citing-generative-ai/
+Instruction for citation, which you may need to familiarize yourself with future course work, publication, and report writing is provided at https://style.mla.org/citing-generative-ai/

-   2. Revise and checked responses from these tools carefully.
+   2. Revise and check outputs from these tools carefully.
 In other words, you cannot copy and paste the crude (unedited) outputs from these tools into your assignments or presentation slides, as the raw responses tend to be flawed.

    3. Submit any content produced by an artificial intelligence tool and the prompt (or chain of prompts) used to generate the content as an appendix with their assignments.